Suppose you’ve researched different career paths, and now need to make a choice:

 The paths with the highest information value are the ones that might be a lot better than your current best guess, but that you’re very unsure about and can learn about relatively quickly.

-One career exploration strategy is to choose the path that would be highest-impact if it goes unusually well (in an ‘upside scenario’), stick with it if it works out, and try something else if it doesn’t.
+One strategy is to choose the path that would be highest-impact if it goes unusually well (in an ‘upside scenario’), stick with it if it works out, and try something else if it doesn’t.
 (Though make sure you’re OK with this degree of risk and have a backup plan.)

-Another career exploration strategy is to plan to try out several paths, which could include ‘wildcards’ outside your experience, minimising the costs by carefully ordering your options.
+Another strategy is to plan to try out several paths, which could include ‘wildcards’ outside your experience, minimising the costs by carefully ordering your options.
 This strategy is most attractive right at the start of your career and for perhaps 2–8 years in total.

 In general, it’s most important to explore early in your career, since you have more uncertainty at this stage and more time to benefit from what you learn, and the costs of trying different jobs and careers are lower.